-Banking cover letter template – the flattering fourth paragraph.
-‘Why this bank?’
+The flattering paragraph.
+'Why this bank?'

 The fourth paragraph is all about explaining why you want to work for that particular bank.
 Again, you need to be specific.
 McLean says graduates often copy and paste from banks' own websites.
 For example, it's not unheard of for them to write, "I want to work for Goldman Sachs because you have 170 locations across 90 cities in over 30 countries."
 This will get you nowhere.

 The other ex-Goldman Sachs recruiter we spoke to said she particularly looked for, "creativity and effort and writing about Goldman Sachs," when running through students' cover letters.
 People were expected to say exactly why they wanted to work for Goldman rather than, say, J.P.
 Morgan.

 Instead of just reiterating what you've read on banks' websites, therefore, you need to cite some unusual reasons for choosing that bank that will make you stand out.
 If you're a student, it helps to say that you've met some of the banks' staff and were impressed by them.
 Citigroup, for example, suggests that student cover letters reference encounters with the bank's staff at recruitment events. - Make a note of the staff you meet and explain what they said or did that impressed you, and what made you think you'd like to work with them.